benp44/git-bulk-toolkit/README.md

 A simple tool for managing and viewing the status of multiple local git repositories.
 Pull requests welcome

+Example user stories and features of gbt:

+**As a git user I'd like to see the state of my locally cloned git repos, relative to their origins**
+ * Fetch on all locally cloned repos, and view a summary of upstream or local changes

+**As a git user I'd like to get up to date with the origin on all my locally cloned repos**
+ * Pull on all locally cloned repos

+**As a git user I'd like to see what changes my team has made over multiple repos, over a set time interval**
+ * View a combined commit history on all locally cloned repos

 ### Screenshot

 ![Screenshot](/screenshot.png?raw=true)